A pretty smile and white teeth give you the confidence that you need for your day-to-day activities.

 You can avoid tartar formation in many ways, including:

 - Using toothpaste with fluoride.
 Fluoride helps prevent the formation of tartar in your teeth.
-It also helps to repair the enamel which is washed way when tartar is formed.
-Special toothpastes may also include triclosan which is an antibacterial formula to fight off the bacteria buildup in your mouth.
+It also helps to repair the enamel which is washed away when tartar is formed.
+Special toothpaste may also include triclosan which is an antibacterial formula to fight off the bacteria buildup in your mouth.

 - Eating healthy contributes to a healthy mouth.
 Bacteria thrive in starchy and sugary foods.
 Eating cakes, pastries, candies, drinking sodas and other items high in sugar content are a high risk for bacteria buildup.
 Make sure to brush your teeth after every meal or gargle with antibacterial mouthwash to cleanse your palette and mouth.
 Drinking lots of water can also help wash out the bacteria from your mouth.

 - Regular brushing and flossing.
 Brushing alone cannot remove the bacteria completely.
 Remember that plaque can grow in between teeth and these are the areas that cannot be reached by brushing alone.
 Don’t forget to floss to get the spaces in between your teeth to be bacteria-free.